BernardQuatermass/exim-wiki/DNSSEC.md

 2 1 1 60B87575447DCBA2A36B7D11AC09FB24A9DB406FEE12D2CC90180517 616E8A18
 2 1 1 B111DD8A1C2091A89BD4FD60C57F0716CCE50FEEFF8137CDBEE0326E 02CF362B
 ```

-A complete script to put it all together is an exercise for the reader...
+A complete script to put it all together is an exercise for the reader.

 ### External References